-2 Negative Messages At the Roots of Trauma
+Two Negative Messages At the Roots of Your Harsh Inner Critic

 You can probably guess that none of these messages are very kind or affirming.
 You’d be right.

-These kinds of messages are WAY more common than you might think.
+These kinds of messages can be generally sorted into two types.
 In fact, you may have grown up with these kinds of messages yourself even if you had a fairly good or neutral childhood.
-But with relational trauma or emotional neglect, these messages are often used as leverage to dismiss your needs, undermine your sense of self, and keep you emotionally hungry for affirmation that you may never receive.
+But these messages are often used as leverage to dismiss your needs, undermine your sense of self, and keep you emotionally hungry for affirmation that you may never receive.

 1) You’re not enough